 1 tablespoon milk (any kind), plus more by the 1/4 teaspoonful if necessary

 Preheat your oven to 350°F. Line a standard 9-inch x 5-inch (or smaller) loaf pan with unbleached parchment paper, making sure that some of the paper extends over the edges of the pan.
 Set the pan aside.
+Alternatively, line a standard 12-cup muffin tin with liners and set it aside.

-On a lightly floured surface, knead the risen and chilled pizza dough lightly until smoother as directed in These General Shaping Tips.
-Sprinkle the dough lightly with more flour, and pat or roll it out into a rectangle about 1-inch thick.
-Using a 3/4-inch round cookie cutter (or the open underside of a pastry tip of similar size), cut out rounds of dough, flouring the cutter as necessary to prevent sticking.
-Do not pack the dough or roll the pieces into a ball.
 Place the granulated sugar, cinnamon and salt in a deep, small bowl, and mix to combine well.
 Place each of the pieces of dough in the melted butter, remove with the tines of a fork to allow excess butter to drip off and place in the bowl of cinnamon sugar.
-With a fork or spoon, toss to coat and remove to the prepared loaf pan.
-Create a single, even layer of prepared balls of dough on the bottom of the loaf pan, and build up until you reach the top of the loaf pan.
-You may have some pizza dough left over, depending upon the size of your loaf pan.
-Press down gently on the dough in the pan and cover loosely with a piece of oiled plastic wrap.
-Allow the dough to rise slightly, just until it begins to swell (about 20 minutes).
+With a fork or spoon, toss to coat and place in the prepared loaf pan or the lined wells of your muffin tin.
+If using a loaf pan, create a single, even layer of prepared balls of dough on the bottom of the loaf pan, without packing them in, and build up until you reach the top of the loaf pan.
+You may have some dough left over, depending upon the size of your pan.
+Press down gently on the dough in the pan.
+If using a muffin tin, pile about 5 or 6 balls of dough in each well.